 The Patient Safety Standing Committee oversees the NQF patient safety measure portfolio, evaluates newly submitted and previously endorsed measures against NQF's measure evaluation criteria, identifies gaps in the portfolio, provides feedback on gaps in measurement, and conducts ad hoc reviews.
-On July 27-28, 2016, the Patient Safety Standing Committee evaluated 13 newly submitted measures and 2 measures undergoing maintenance review against NQF's standard evaluation criteria.
-A total of 12 measures were recommended for endorsement, 1 eMeasure was recommended for trial use; and 2 measures were not recommended Ten measures were recommended for endorsement; 1 eMeasure was recommended for trial use; consensus was not reached on 1 measure; and 2 measures were not recommended for trial use; the Committee to allow the developer to submit revisions and clarifications requested by the Committee; the Committee will reconsider that measure on a call following the public comment period for this report.
+On July 27-28, 2016, the Patient Safety Standing Committee evaluated 13 newly submitted measures and two measures undergoing maintenance review against NQF's standard evaluation criteria.
+A total of 11 measures were recommended for endorsement, one eMeasure was recommended for trial use, two measures were not recommended, and the endorsement decision for one measure was deferred.